When did you learn about gravel riding?

 What is the one word that is all over the bike world these days and has spawned a new style of riding and bikes?
 If you guessed GRAVEL you are correct.
 I don’t remember exactly when I heard this for the first time, but it must have been around 2016-17.
 It is right about the time I think that I started to explore bikepacking, bought my current Specialized Sequoia and really started engaging more with bikes again after a long hiatus.

 I grew up in the Northwest region of Ohio, let me say there is NOT a lot of gravel to be found there.
 And to be honest, when I lived in Ohio, gravel was not something I even really knew about.
 There are plenty of straight flat roads that are perfect for a go-as-fast-as-you-can ride, or a leisurely 50 mile ride without much effort.
 In addition to mostly paved roads, It is a flat region.
-On one recent ride I gained under 500 feet of elevation over 30 miles.
-When I visit to see family like I am currently, I forgot how flat it is.
-That is not to say riding is horrible here, or that there are no hills.
+On one recent ride while visiting family I gained under 500 feet of elevation over 30 miles.
+When I visit go to see family like I am currently, I often forgot how flat it is.
+That is not to say riding is boring here.
 Because that is not the case altogether.
-I thoroughly enjoy cycling from home down the Maumee River, stopping for an ice cream cone in Grand Rapids and coming back.
+I truly enjoy cycling from my home, south along the Maumee River, stopping for an ice cream cone in Grand Rapids and coming back.
+There is even a super quaint part of the former Towpath from the canal days!

 Western Mass gravel grinding is fun!